Mongolia

 • Airport reception in Ulaanbaatar

-• Ground transfers to hotel/airport in Ulaanbaatar
+• Ground transfers between hotel/airport in Ulaanbaatar

 • First and last night hotel stay in Ulaanbaatar